Target Specific De Novo Design of Drug Candidate Molecules with Graph Transformer-based Generative Adversarial Networks: Methods

-DrugGEN utilizes graph representations of input molecules, each composed of two parts; an annotation matrix (contains information about the atom types) and an adjacency matrix (contains information about the presence of atomic bonds/interactions and their types).
-The annotation and adjacency matrices of the compounds were created using the RDKit \cite{landrum2013rdkit} library based on the SMILES notations of the molecules.
-The annotation matrix of the compounds in the ChEMBL dataset is a matrix with the size 45*13, based on 12 types of atoms (atom types: C, O, N, F, K, S, B, P, Br, Ca, Cl, As) and one for the null (i.e., no atoms) case.
-The number of rows of the matrix: 45, defines the maximum length (the number of heavy atoms) of the molecule to be generated, while the number of columns: 13, defines the atom types.
-The extra (13th) column was included for the cases where no atoms are to be included in that position in the molecule (i.e., the “null” atom).
-The adjacency matrix is a 45*45*5 dimensional matrix that displays whether there are covalent bonds between the atoms of the molecule (0th: no bond, 1st: single, 2nd: double, 3rd: triple, and 4th: aromatic). \\
+In DrugGEN, input molecules are represented as graphs, each composed of two parts: an annotation matrix (which contains information about the atom features) and an adjacency matrix (which includes information on the presence of atomic bonds and their features).
+The annotation and adjacency matrices of the compounds were generated using the RDKit \cite{Landrum_2013} 67 library and the SMILES representation of molecules.
+The annotation matrix has a size of 45 by 9, representing the maximum length (the number of heavy atoms) of the molecule and nine types of atoms (i.e., C, O, N, F, S, P, Cl, I, and the null / no atoms case), respectively.
+These one-hot-encoded atom types are used as node features of the molecule graphs.
+The adjacency matrix is 45 by 45 by 5, displaying the bond information of the respective atoms of the molecule (cells of the one hot encoded third dimension of the tensor; 0th: no bond between the corresponding atoms, 1st: single, 2nd: double, 3rd: triple, and 4th: aromatic bond).
+For CDK2-targeting molecules, the annotation matrix has dimensions 38 by 10, with 38 denoting the maximum number of heavy atoms and 10 corresponding to the atom types (C, N, O, F, P, S, Cl, Br, I, and a null token).
+The adjacency matrix for these molecules is 38 by 38 by 5, with the third dimension similarly representing bond types as described for the AKT1 case. \\